ljones140/CV/README.md

 #### Clean Code and Test Driven Development

 During my time at Makers Academy I have absorbed the principles that they teach and I aspire to write high quality test driven code.
-I understand that I still have a lot to learn with coding and I find that I can spot a code smell but may lack the actual coding experience
+I understand that I still have a lot to learn with coding and I find that I can spot a code smell if at this moment I lack the actual coding experience to clear it up

 - I achieved A during my work at B (job, or otherwise)
 - I contributed to the growth of X while doing Y (job, or otherwise)